rayza-piedade24/greends-pml/README.md

 </details>

 <details markdown="block">
-<summary>Model Evaluation and Hyperparameter Tuning (Mar 28, 2025) </summary>
+<summary>Model Evaluation and hyper-parameter Tuning (Mar 28, 2025) </summary>

-- See (Raschka et al, 2022), Chapter 6: Learning Best Practices for Model Evaluation and Hyperparameter Tuning
+- See (Raschka et al, 2022), Chapter 6: Learning Best Practices for Model Evaluation and hyper-parameter Tuning
 - Streamlining workflows with pipelines
 - Using k-fold cross-validation to assess model performance
 - Debugging algorithms with learning and validation curves